nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

    See :ref:`putty` for the required settings.

 After programming the board controller, you must program the main controller with the LTE Sensor Gateway sample, which also includes the :ref:`secure_partition_manager` sample.
-You can program the main controller as follows:
+Program the main controller as follows:

 1. Set the **SW5** switch, marked as *debug/prog*, in the **NRF91** position.
 #.
 Build the LTE Sensor Gateway sample (this sample) for the nrf9160dk_nrf9160_ns build target and program the main controller with it.